Raúl Aguayo-Krauthausen

-Raúl Aguayo-Krauthausen (born july 15, 1980 in Lima, Peru) is a German disability rights activist.
+Raúl Aguayo-Krauthausen (born July 15, 1980, in Lima, Peru) is a German disability rights activist.
 He was awarded the Order of Merit of Germany and is an Ashoka Fellow.

 Early life and education

 Krauthausen grew up in Berlin and attended one of the first inclusive schools as a child.
 He claims that going to this school is what laid the foundation stone for his career.
 After he finished school, Krauthausen decided to study social and business communication, which he says gave him a new perspective on life as a person with a disability.

 Krauthausen has said that throughout his life, he never wanted to think much about his disability.
 His parents always tried to make him play with other kids who were disabled, but he thought this was weird.
 However, when he entered college and was the only person with a disability, he changed his view.
-He missed the contact he had with his peer group.
+He missed the contact he had with other disabled persons.
 This is when he decided to start his nonprofit organisation.

 He studied Social and Economic Communication at the Berlin University of the Arts and Design Thinking at the HPI School of Design Thinking.